-The Committee on Ministry Resourcing, through its Director, has the responsibility of resourcing, consolidating and extending the Church’s work and witness in conjunction with congregations, presbyteries, committees and bodies under the jurisdiction of the Assembly of the Presbyterian Church of Queensland.
+The Committee on Ministry Resourcing, through its Director, has the responsibility of resourcing, consolidating and extending the Church’s work and witness.
+It does this in conjunction with congregations, presbyteries, committees and bodies under the jurisdiction of the Assembly of the Presbyterian Church of Queensland.

-The Committee acts in an advisory capacity in helping congregations and presbyteries in developing ministry plans for church renewal and church planting.
-From time to time, the Committee runs conferences and seminars to assist the church in various facets of ministry.
+The Committee acts in an advisory capacity to help congregations and presbyteries develop ministry plans for church renewal and church planting.
+From time to time, the Committee runs conferences and seminars to up-skill the church in various facets of ministry.